delvtech/hypers-drive-game/src/docs/index.md

 # Hyperdrive

-Hyperdrive is the next research leap from the Element team on variable and fixed rate primitives. _No preset expiration dates, no fragmented liquidity, and no LP rollovers, aka everlasting liquidity._
+Hyperdrive is the next research leap from the DELV team on variable and fixed rate primitives. _No preset expiration dates, no fragmented liquidity, and no LP rollovers, aka everlasting liquidity._

 ## A New Way To Trade Rates